-In the dark of night, giddy with mischief and a slight alcohol buzz, I scampered around the backyard with a carton of brightly colored eggs.
-The lawn was illuminated only by the light pouring from the kitchen, and in the dim I stretched and crouched, placing my pastel packages in trees and under bushes.
+It was nearly Easter morning and I was preparing for my kids’ very first Easter egg hunt.
+In the dark of night, giddy with mischief and a slight alcohol buzz, I scampered around the backyard with a carton of brightly colored Easter eggs.
+The lawn was illuminated only by the light pouring from the kitchen, and in the dimness, I became the Easter bunny.
+I stretched and crouched, placing my pastel packages in trees and under bushes.
 I laughed quietly to myself as I wondered which egg my kids would find first and which would be most challenging.
 I couldn’t wait.
 But, I should have.

 My boys had reached the ages of three and five respectively.
 The eldest had a firm grasp on the secular Easter traditions, having been thoroughly indoctrinated into the cult of the candy-delivering bunny.
 The three-year-old, for his part, was still a bit complacent about the spring holiday.
 Still, he was nimble and dexterous enough to carry a basket and pick up eggs.
 Also, he was always up for a good time.
 With all of this in mind, I’d decided it was finally the year for an outdoor backyard egg hunt.